endeavorcomm/le-cms/setup-cert-mgmt-system.md

 ## Setup servers that will use the certificates

 Login as a user with sudo privileges, then create the certbot user.
-You'll need to remember the password for steps further below
+You'll need to remember the password for steps further below.

     sudo adduser certbot

+Create the config directory.

+    sudo mkdir /etc/le-cms

-Add a firewall rule which allows ssh connections from your certificate managment server
+Add a firewall rule which allows ssh connections from your certificate managment server.

 We're assuming ufw is enabled and started.
-If you're not going to use a firewall, you can skip this step
+If you're not going to use a firewall, you can skip this step.

     sudo ufw allow from cert.server.ip.address to any port 22 proto tcp

-Add the directory where you'll store certificates
+Add the directory where you'll store certificates.

     cd /etc/ssl
     sudo mkdir le